charlie2krazy/universe/README.md

 ## Bot Features

-Everything is ASS AND DOGSHIT
+Everything is ASS AND DOGSHIT (ps: bot is offline 99% of the time)

 ### Invite Link